MicrosoftDocs/customer-insights/ci-docs/audience-insights/data-sources-enrichment.md

 1. Select the data source you want to enrich and then select **Select primary key**.

 1. Select one attribute as a primary key for the entity.
 For more information, see [Select primary key](map-entities.md).

 1. Select the vertical ellipsis next to the data source you want to enrich and select **Enrich**.

    :::image type="content" source="media/data_sources_enrich_discover.png" alt-text="Data sources enrichment page.":::

+The **Discover** tab displays the supported data source enrichment options.

 1. Configure the enrichment.
 For more information, see [Enhanced addresses](enrichment-enhanced-addresses.md).
 The output entity name is automatically populated.